Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.5.7 =

-* You now have to register to use the chat, you can do that at https://tinychat.com , I apologise about that.
+* You now have to register to use the chat, you can do that at <a href="https://tinychat.com" rel="nofollow ugc"  >Tinychat</a> , I apologise about that.

 = 1.5.8 =